leath-dub/puml/README.md

   This repository uses puml proxy to generate uml diagrams from plain text.
 This is also where I keep all of my uml diagrams(feel free to use as reference)

+  This depends on ``wgetpaste`` to work.
+It basically uses a pastebin to upload uml files and convert via the proxy

 ## USAGE
 ``<<query>>`` represents the un-suffixed name of your .puml file you wish to convert